HL7/fhir-shorthand/input/pagecontent/reference.md

 The FSH language is designed to support creation of StructureDefinitions for Profiles and Extensions, ValueSets, and CodeSystems.
 Tools like [SUSHI](https://fshschool.org/docs/sushi/) address the creation of the ImplementationGuide resource, which is important for producing an IG.
 However, there are other [conformance resources](https://www.hl7.org/fhir/R4/conformance-module.html) involved with IG creation not explicitly supported by FSH.
 These include [CapabilityStatement](https://www.hl7.org/fhir/R4/capabilitystatement.html), [OperationDefinition](https://www.hl7.org/fhir/R4/operationdefinition.html), [SearchParameter](https://www.hl7.org/fhir/R4/searchparameter.html), and [CompartmentDefinition](https://www.hl7.org/fhir/R4/compartmentdefinition.html).

 These conformance resources are created using FSH instance grammar.
 For example, to create a CapabilityStatement, use `InstanceOf: CapabilityStatement` with `Usage: #definition`.
-The CapabilityStatement is populated using assignment statements. <span style="background-color: #fff5e6;">Authors may choose to use {%include tu.html%}  [parameterized rule sets](#parameterized-rule-sets) to reduce repetition of common patterns in conformance resources.</span>
+The CapabilityStatement is populated using assignment statements.
+Authors may choose to use [parameterized rule sets](#parameterized-rule-sets) to reduce repetition of common patterns in conformance resources.

 #### Defining Invariants

 Invariants are defined using the declaration `Invariant`, with REQUIRED keywords `Description` and `Severity`, and OPTIONAL keywords `XPath` and  `Expression`.
 The keywords correspond directly to elements in ElementDefinition.constraint.
 An invariant definition cannot have rules.
-Invariants are incorporated into profiles, extensions, <span style="background-color: #fff5e6;">{%include tu.html%} logical models, or resources </span> via [obeys rules](#obeys-rules).
+Invariants are incorporated into profiles, extensions, logical models, or resources via [obeys rules](#obeys-rules).

 <span class="caption" id="t8">Table 8.
 Keywords used to define Invariants</span>